beersb/SOC-Automation-Lab/README.md

   *Ref.
 11: Displays the Turn Off Safe Browsing selection in Google Chrome*
 </div>

-Once tthe download was finished, we extracted the mimikatz_trunk.zip folder, and then navigated to the
+Once the download was finished, we extracted the mimikatz_trunk.zip folder, and made sure everything looked kosher, and then proceeded to the next step of the process.

 At this point, it was time to turn our attention back to the Wazuh agent, with a view towards configuring the agent to ingest Sysmon logs.
 To do this, we modified the agent's configuration file on the Windows machine.
 The configuration file for the agent is located at the following path: